-Wizards of the Coast formed the Pro Tour Team Series in a soft launch in 2017.
+Wizards of the Coast formed the Pro Tour Team Series with a soft launch in 2017.
 The purpose of the league was to officially sanction pro teams in MTG.
 With the introduction of the Magic Pro League (MPL) this past year, the Pro Tour Team Series was reintroduced as the MTG Mythic Championship Team Series.

 What is the Team Series?